PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 ## Business Questions and Queries

--- checking total number of products
+1. Checking total number of products
 SELECT COUNT(*) AS total_products FROM zepto_v2;

--- identifying product count per category
+2. Identifying product count per category
 SELECT category, COUNT(*) AS product_count FROM zepto_v2 GROUP BY category ORDER BY product_count DESC;

--- previewing initial rows of data
+3. Previewing initial rows of data
 SELECT * FROM zepto_v2 LIMIT 8;

--- checking for missing important values
+4. Checking for missing important values
 SELECT * FROM zepto_v2 WHERE name IS NULL OR mrp IS NULL OR category IS NULL;

--- identifying all unique categories
+5. Identifying all unique categories
 SELECT DISTINCT category FROM zepto_v2 ORDER BY category;

--- checking stock availability distribution
+6. Checking stock availability distribution
 SELECT outOfStock, COUNT(*) AS item_count FROM zepto_v2 GROUP BY outOfStock;

+7. Identifying products with invalid prices
+SELECT * FROM zepto_v2 WHERE mrp <= 0 OR discountedSellingPrice <= 0;

--- identifying the most expensive products
+8. Identifying the most expensive products
 SELECT name, mrp FROM zepto_v2 ORDER BY mrp DESC LIMIT 10;

--- calculating average selling price per category
+9. Calculating average selling price per category
 SELECT category, ROUND(AVG(discountedSellingPrice),2) AS avg_selling_price FROM zepto_v2 GROUP BY category ORDER BY avg_selling_price DESC;

--- identifying products with very high discounts
+10. Identifying products with very high discounts
 SELECT name, discountPercent FROM zepto_v2 WHERE discountPercent > 50 ORDER BY discountPercent DESC;

--- checking products with highest stock quantity
+11. Checking products with highest stock quantity
 SELECT name, availableQuantity FROM zepto_v2 ORDER BY availableQuantity DESC LIMIT 10;

--- identifying cheapest products in each category
+12. Identifying cheapest products in each category
 SELECT category, MIN(discountedSellingPrice) AS cheapest_item FROM zepto_v2 GROUP BY category;

--- calculating value for money using price per gram
+13. Calculating value for money using price per gram
 SELECT name, ROUND(discountedSellingPrice / NULLIF(weightInGms,0), 3) AS price_per_gram FROM zepto_v2 ORDER BY price_per_gram ASC LIMIT 15;

--- categorizing products based on weight range
+14. Categorizing products based on weight range
 SELECT name, CASE WHEN weightInGms < 500 THEN 'Small Pack' WHEN weightInGms < 2000 THEN 'Medium Pack' ELSE 'Large Pack' END AS pack_type FROM zepto_v2;

--- estimating total stock value per category
+15. Estimating total stock value per category
 SELECT category, SUM(discountedSellingPrice * availableQuantity) AS stock_value FROM zepto_v2 GROUP BY category ORDER BY stock_value DESC;

--- Row number of products within each category based on price
+16. Row number of products within each category based on price
 SELECT category, name, mrp, ROW_NUMBER() OVER (PARTITION BY category ORDER BY mrp DESC) AS price_position FROM zepto_v2;

--- Rank products by MRP highest price first
+17. Rank products by MRP highest price first
 SELECT name, mrp, RANK() OVER (ORDER BY mrp DESC) AS price_rank FROM zepto_v2;

--- Dense rank products by discount percentage
+18. Dense rank products by discount percentage
 SELECT name, discountPercent, DENSE_RANK() OVER (ORDER BY discountPercent DESC) AS discount_rank FROM zepto_v2;

--- Running total of available quantity within each category
+19. Running total of available quantity within each category
 SELECT category, name, weightInGms, availableQuantity, SUM(availableQuantity) OVER (PARTITION BY category ORDER BY weightInGms) AS running_quantity FROM zepto_v2;

--- Total stock quantity within each category
+20. Total stock quantity within each category
 SELECT category, name, availableQuantity, SUM(availableQuantity) OVER (PARTITION BY category) AS total_category_quantity FROM zepto_v2;

 ## Conclusion